wilqor/macOS-dev-setup/setup.md

 # macOS development setup tutorial
-> This tutorial was tested on macOS Monterey (12.5.1).
+> This tutorial was tested on macOS Ventura (13.3.1).

 ## Install Homebrew
 ```